iLevyTate/SCAN-Resources/README.md

 - **Scoring Breakdown**: A structured approach to categorize responses across cognitive and emotional dimensions.
 - **Result Interpretation**: Guidelines to understand the user's profile and align it with the SCAN system for personalized support.
 - **Suggestions**: Offers actionable recommendations for improvement based on each score range, enhancing user alignment with SCAN's functionality.

+### **SCANAQ Scoring Breakdown, Descriptions, and PFC-Inspired Suggestions.pdf**
+PDF version of the scoring breakdown with comprehensive descriptions and prefrontal cortex-inspired suggestions for cognitive enhancement.

 ---